 - Increase accountability and ensure the sales team reports sales pipeline activity more accurately.
 Identify sales deals at risk, eliminate “sandbaggers,” and reduce overcommits.

 - Standardize sales forecasting and pipeline management.
-Provide a single line of sight across the entire organization so that everyone has a view into revenue projections, sales projections, and operational insight.
+Provide a single line of sight across the entire organization so everyone has a view into revenue projections, sales projections, and operational insight.

 - Create accurate and trusted sales forecasts.
-Allow functional leaders to make better and more informed decisions by providing accurate and trusted sales forecasting to all business units, including sales, finance, operations, HR, and marketing.
+Enable functional leaders to make better and more informed decisions by providing accurate and trusted sales forecasting to all business units, including sales, finance, operations, HR, and marketing.

 - Access data-driven sales benchmarking and trend analysis.
 Enable sales leaders to use historical and current sales performance as a benchmark to predict future sales results.
 Make changes to functional plans and implement these changes across all other business models.